NivenT/nivent.github.io/_posts/blog/2017-09-09-group-intro.md

 [^9]: This might be more apparent after we define quotient groups
 [^10]: Basically every diagram you see in the wild will be commutative
 [^11]: Before I forget to mention this, exercise: look up the like 3 other isomorphism theorems.
 Also, there's a decent amount of group theory you'd usually learn leading up to some of the stuff I've mentioned here that I didn't bring up at all.
-[^12]: Somepeople say G is an extension of H by N instead.
+[^12]: Some people say G is an extension of H by N instead.
 Doesn't really matter